Last Updated 6/2019

 The Roosevelt University Library Collection Development Policy sets forth the principles which guide the selection, evaluation, and deselection of Library resources.
-The purpose of this policy is to provide a written statement of the Library's objectives in building its collection in order to provide guidance to librarians in developing a collection that best furthers the goals of the Library and the mission of the University.
-By defining the reasons for collecting or not collecting certain types of resources, in relation to the needs of the various academic programs on campus, this policy provides solid guidelines to be referred to by librarians when making individual decisions.
-It is also the purpose of this policy to communicate these objectives and guidelines clearly to all members of the University community, including Library staff, faculty, students, administrators, and others, in order to foster a clear understanding of the current nature of the Library and to aid in planning the future development of its resources.
+The purpose of this policy is to provide a written statement of the Library's objectives in building its collection.
+This policy provides a solid guideline by defining the reason for collecting specific resources for the needs of the various academic programs on campus.
+It is also the purpose of this policy to communicate these objectives and procedures clearly to all members of the University community, including Library staff, faculty, students, administrators, and others, to foster a clear understanding of the current nature of the Library and to aid in planning the future development of its resources.

-Roosevelt University is a metropolitan university with campuses in both downtown Chicago and suburban Schaumburg.
-The University offers distance education classes over the Internet and in some cases provides dual degree programs with other universities.
+Roosevelt University is a metropolitan university with downtown Chicago and suburban Schaumburg campuses.
+The University offers distance education classes online and, in some cases, provides dual degree programs with other universities.

 The university offers both undergraduate and graduate degrees.
 In addition it offers various certificate and non-credit courses.

-The clientele served by the Library consists of all students actively enrolled in the university, alumni, and all faculty members and staff employed by the university.
-The Roosevelt student body is a diverse group, consisting of a cross-section of people of different ages, races, genders and nationalities.
-The university employs over 200 full-time tenured faculty members as well as a considerable number of part-time adjunct instructors.
-A large number of support staff at the administrative and clerical levels are also employed by the university.
+The clientele served by the Library consists of all students actively enrolled in the university, alums, and all faculty members and staff employed by the university.
+The Roosevelt student body is a diverse group consisting of a cross-section of people of different ages, races, genders, and nationalities.
+The university employs over 200 full-time tenured faculty members and many part-time adjunct instructors.
+The university also employs many support staff at the administrative and clerical levels.

 In addition to this local community, the Library serves several larger communities through its affiliations with various consortia and state and national organizations.
 The largest consortium the Library is part of is CARLI (Consortium of Research Libraries in Illinois).

-The Roosevelt University Library enhances student success and lifelong learning by providing access to quality resources that support the curriculum and by teaching users to appropriately and effectively locate, evaluate and use information.
+The Roosevelt University Library enhances student success and lifelong learning by providing access to quality resources supporting the curriculum and teaching users to appropriately and effectively locate, evaluate and use information.

-Responsibility for the selection of library materials is shared between the librarians and the faculty.
-However, the ultimate responsibility for materials selection and the development of a strong collection rests with the Director of Libraries.
-While faculty members are experts in their particular field, the library staff is better placed to maintain the balance of the collection across all subject areas.
-The establishment of effective two-way communication channels between the librarians and the faculty is essential for successful collection development.
+Responsibility for selecting library materials is shared between the librarians and the faculty.
+However, the ultimate responsibility of material selection and developing a solid collection rests with the Director of Libraries.
+While faculty members are experts in their particular field, the library staff is better placed to maintain the collection balance across all subject areas.
+Establishing effective two-way communication channels between the librarians and the faculty is essential for successful collection development.

-In general, to prevent dilution of the Library's fiscal resources, duplicate copies of circulating books will not be purchased.
-Exceptions may be made for certain titles that exhibit heavy or continual use or for large university or library events such as the American Dream Conference or the One Book, One, University program.
+To prevent dilution of the Library's fiscal resources, duplicate copies of circulating books will not be purchased.
+Exceptions may be made for specific titles that exhibit heavy or continual use or for large university or library events such as the American Dream Conference or the One Book, One University program.

-Since the university is a multi-campus institution, judicious duplication of titles, whether journals, books or other materials, may be necessary in order to serve the communities at all university locations.
-Library patrons are highly encouraged to use the consortium catalog for unavailable items.
+Since the university is a multi-campus institution, judicious duplication of titles, whether journals, books, or other materials, may be necessary to serve the communities at all university locations, library patrons are highly encouraged to use the consortium catalog for unavailable items.

-In fulfillment of its mission, the Library aims to provide access to resources of the highest possible quality.
-The Library does not attempt to amass vast collections of all possible materials on all possible subjects.
-Rather, it obtains the most useful sources of information available on topics of demonstrable relevance to the mission of the University.
-Though quantity is important (for the collection must be large enough to support the needs of our student body, faculty, etc.), it is the quality of the collection that matters most.
+To fulfill its mission, the Library aims to provide access to resources of the highest possible quality.
+The Library does not attempt to amass vast collections of all possible materials on all potential subjects.
+Instead, it obtains the most valuable sources of information available on topics of demonstrable relevance to the mission of the University.
+Though quantity is essential (the collection must be large enough to support the needs of our student body, faculty, etc.), quality matters most.

-The major responsibility of the Library is to support the curriculum of the University by obtaining the materials needed by students in its undergraduate and graduate programs.
+The library’s primary responsibility is to support the curriculum of the University by obtaining the materials students need in its undergraduate and graduate programs.
 Because more extensive research is required on the graduate level, research materials of greater depth are obtained in those fields where graduate degrees are awarded.
-The Library also obtains materials needed to support faculty teaching in all programs offered by the University.
+The Library also accepts materials needed to support faculty teaching in all programs offered by the University.
 Materials required solely for the personal research needs of individual faculty members may be obtained to a limited degree; careful consideration will be given to the relationship of the materials to the curriculum, their expense, the likelihood that they will be of any future use as permanent additions to the Library's collection, and their availability elsewhere.
-As the Chicago metropolitan area is one of the richest regions in the world, it is expected that many faculty research needs will be met through use of partner libraries’ collections either through our agreements with other I-Share academic libraries or through interlibrary loan.
+As the Chicago metropolitan area is one of the wealthiest regions in the world, it is expected that many faculty research needs will be met through partner libraries’ collections either through our agreements with other I-Share academic libraries or through our agreements with other I-Share academic libraries or interlibrary loan.

 The following general criteria are considered in the selection of materials:

-While the library is grateful to be considered as a gift repository, gifts are carefully evaluated for their potential usefulness to the mission of the Library; they must primarily support the university curriculum or archives.
-Currency and good condition of gifts are paramount in gift acceptance.
-Donors are asked to submit a list of gift materials including titles and publication dates for library donations or a deed of gift for the University Archives.
+While the library is grateful to be considered a gift repository, gifts are carefully evaluated for their potential usefulness to the library’s mission; they must primarily support the university curriculum or archives.
+Donors are asked to submit a list of gift materials, including titles and publication dates for library donations or a deed of gift for the University Archives.
 The University also has a gift & donation policy the Library must adhere to.
-All large gifts and non-book donations must be approved by the Library Director or Archivist for the archives.

 Additional criteria for gifts retention are as follows:

-The Performing Arts Library will accept gifts only after careful evaluation for their potential usefulness to the mission of the library, and they must primarily support the university curriculum.
-All materials accepted as a gift will become property of the library.
+The Performing Arts Library will accept gifts only after carefully evaluating their potential usefulness to the library’s mission, and they must primarily support the university curriculum.
+All materials accepted as a gift will become the property of the library.
 The following restrictions apply:

 For further information, please call Thom Jencks, Performing Arts Librarian at (312) 341-3648.

 The Library will primarily collect materials published in the English language.
-The Performing Arts Library will acquire curriculum significant materials published in other major European languages.
-Other appropriate materials will be collected in those languages which are offered as majors or minors.
+The Performing Arts Library will acquire significant curriculum materials published in other major European languages.
+Other appropriate materials will be collected in languages offered as majors or minors.

-All materials put on reserve must comply with the regulations set out in the Copyright Law, Title 17, U.S. Code.
-It is the responsibility of faculty members to acquaint themselves with the copyright law, since, under the law, anyone copying materials is liable for what is copied.
-The Library is responsible for monitoring copyright compliance of Reserves materials and, as such, has outlined the following guidelines for both printed and electronic documents which must be adhered to (materials that do not adhere to these rules will be refused):
+All materials on reserve must comply with the regulations in the Copyright Law, Title 17, U.S. Code.
+It is the responsibility of faculty members to acquaint themselves with the copyright law since, under the law, anyone copying materials are liable for what is copied.
+The Library is responsible for the monitoring copyright compliance of Reserves materials and, as such, has outlined the following guidelines for both printed and electronic documents, which must be adhered to (materials that do not adhere to these rules will be refused):

-For the purposes of this document, copyrighted works include all print, electronic, online, and audiovisual content that is subject to copyright protection.
+For this document, copyrighted works include all print, electronic, and audiovisual content subject to copyright protection.
 When in doubt, assume a work is under copyright protection and permission is necessary for use.
-Certain content is not subject to copyright protection including:
+Certain content is not subject to copyright protection, including:

-Fair use is encompassed within Section 107 of Copyright Law that provides criteria of limited use of copyrighted materials for the purposes of teaching, learning, scholarship, criticism, commentary and research.
+Fair use is encompassed within Section 107 of Copyright Law, which provides criteria for the limited use of copyrighted materials for teaching, learning, scholarship, criticism, commentary, and research.

 The four factors that determine fair use or when permission is necessary are as follows:

-There are many tools designed to help you think through fair use when you are planning a curriculum. [http://librarycopyright.net/resources/fairuse/index.php]
+Many tools help you think through fair use when planning a curriculum. [http://librarycopyright.net/resources/fairuse/index.php]

 Materials may be placed on print or electronic reserve through the Roosevelt University Library.